 The Lecture Capture Service

 The College of Engineering Lecture Capture Service is the most automated and easy to use option, and is a good fit for most recordings that take place in a classroom.
 Most College of Engineering centrally-scheduled classrooms have built-in recorders, and more systems are being installed.
-The systems record video and audio of the instructor, as well as the image being shown on the projector.
-Students view the recordings using a web browser or as podcast downloads.
+It records video and audio of the instructor, as well as the image being shown on the projector.
+Students can view the recordings using a web browser or as podcast downloads.

 Screen Recording Software